jugmac00/til/curl/acess_name_based_servers.md

-# How to test name based servers in development setup?
+# How to access name based servers in development setup?

 ## The problem